andrempmattos/harsh-payload/firmware/README.md

 			--command "set DEVICE M2S010" --file board/microsemi-cortex-m3.cfg
 		> Startup tab > Run/Restart Commands, disable the "Pre-run/Restart reset" tick-box
 	- Apply and debug

+> Alternatively, it is possible to use the UART port for debugging, refer to the documentation.

 ## Notes
 Under Development!